GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-bigquery/README_Kafka_to_BigQuery.md

-Kafka to BigQuery Template
+Kafka to BigQuery template
 ---
-A streaming pipeline which ingests data in JSON format from Kafka, performs a transform via a user defined JavaScript function, and writes to a pre-existing BigQuery table.
+The Apache Kafka to BigQuery template is a streaming pipeline which ingests text data from Apache Kafka, executes a user-defined function (UDF), and outputs the resulting records to BigQuery.
+Any errors which occur in the transformation of the data, execution of the UDF, or inserting into the output table are inserted into a separate errors table in BigQuery.
+If the errors table does not exist prior to execution, then it is created.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/kafka-to-bigquery) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Kafka_to_BigQuery).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)